 Support a bridge

-When a patient has a dental bridge, it is important that the adjacent teeth (pillars) provide the necessary restraint.
-In the event that one of these pillars are missing, the dentist may recommend the placement of a crown.
+When a patient has a dental bridge, it is important that the adjacent teeth (abutments/pillars) provide the necessary support.
+A bridge is supported with a crown on either abutment tooth (or several next to each other for extra strength).
+The missing teeth are the supported by these crowned teeth.
+In the event that one of these pillars are missing, the dentist may recommend the placement of an implant.
 Full dental crown veneered, In this way, the abutments will be able to withstand the load of the bite, and keep the entire dental prosthesis anchored .
 Dental caps can be made of three types of materials: porcelain, metal-porcelain or zirconia.

 Crown over implants

 A missing tooth can lead to negative outcomes for a patients oral health and is not just an aesthetic problem.
-When a patient has a missing tooth, it is recommended that they undergo surgery to have an implant placed.
-This will involve, the placing of a dental implant which is made of three parts, the titanium screw, an abutment, and then the dental crown which is placed over the top of the abutment.
-Through this method, the drilling of adjacent teeth can be avoided, as is the case with bridges.
+When a patient has a missing tooth, one option to replace the missing tooth is with a dental implant.
+Replacing a natural tooth with a dental implant involves three parts; the titanium screw, an abutment, and then the dental crown which is placed over the top of the abutment.
+Through this method, the drilling of adjacent teeth can be avoided, as is required with bridges.

 It is possible that the patient wants to modify some purely aesthetic aspect of their teeth.
 Normally this will be the case when the patient needs work done on the front or anterior teeth, since they are the most visible when we smile.
 If the shape, color or position of the teeth is not what you like best, a dental cap in the form of a dental crown, can change the look of a patient’s smile in a very evident way.
 In contrast to a Full dental crown veneered, depending on the case, the dentist may also recommend the use of dental veneers , since they also serve to change the appearance of the teeth and improve some functional aspects, without the need to fully cover the tooth.